developerforce/emote-widget/README.md

 ## 🤝 Contributing

+We love contributions, small or big, from others!

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+Please see our [CONTRIBUTING](CONTRIBUTING.md) guidelines.
+The first thing to do is to discuss the change you wish to make via issue, email, or any other method with the owners of this repository.

-Please note we have a code of conduct, please follow it in all your interactions with the project.
+Also, please review our [code of conduct](CODE_OF_CONDUCT.md).
+Please adhere to it in all your interactions with this project.

 ## ✨ Contributors